rickballard/CoCiviumBackUp/legacy/CoCivium/_pr/ci_og-image-20250813_2231/CONTRIBUTING.md

 # Contributing to CoCivium

-We welcome contributions from all minds — biological, synthetic, or hybrid — aligned with the Civium vision of purposeful co-evolution.
+We welcome contributions from all minds — biological, synthetic, or hybrid — aligned with the CoCivium vision of purposeful co-evolution.

 ## How to Contribute
 1. **Fork and clone** the repository.